ycoroneos/LightDraw/paper/LIDR_detailed.md

 its world-space position is recovered from multiplying the NDC coordinated with the camera's inverse ProjectionView matrix.
 World-space depth is recovered by simply looking it up from the depth buffer that was generated earlier.
-This is a complicated step, so I will illustrate the method below:
+This is a complicated step, so I will walk through the code below:

 Reconstruct scenepos in clip space:
 ````
   //xyz scenepos in clip space
+  //clip space goes from [0,1]
+  //var_texcoords are (x,y) position of fragment on the full screen quad
   float scenedepth = texture(depthmap, var_texcoords).r * 2.0f - 1.0f;
   vec4 scenepos_clip = vec4((var_texcoords*2.0f) - 1.0f, scenedepth, 1.0f);
 ````